 49 Turkey Shore Road, the Austin Measures house (1874) - Austin Measures’ Candy Shop was first located in a small building on North Main Street, and later on Central Street.
 This house was built in 1874.
 The low-pitched roof, window hoods and corbels supporting the flat roof portico are of Italianate influence.

-197 County Rd.,”Applegate” (1875) - There were two Tuckerman-Appleton marriages in the 19th Century.
-“Applegate,” was owned by Ruth Appleton Tuckerman and her husband, Charles.
+197 County Rd.,”Applegate” (1875) - “Applegate,” was owned by Ruth Appleton Tuckerman and her husband, Charles.
 Four houses were built along the north side of Waldingfield Road by grandchildren of Gen. James Appleton.
-“Waldingfield” was built by Randolph Morgan Appleton.
-The mansion was attached to […]

 320 Linebrook Rd., the Daniel Conant house (1875) - This building was one of a cluster of farmers' or shoemakers' cottages constructed on this stretch of Linebrook Rd. in the second half of the 19th century, and may be the surviving ell of an earlier building.
 The Conant family was prominent on this stretch of Linebrook Road in the 19th Century.

-56 Washington Street, the Ephraim Goodhue House (1875) - Built between 1872 and 1884, the earliest owner of the house at 56 Washington Street in Ipswich is identified is Ephraim Goodhue, listed in town directories as a blacksmith and grocer with a shop of Pleasant Street.
-The early maps show a second building on this lot that […]
+56 Washington Street, the Ephraim Goodhue House (1875) - The earliest owner of the house was Ephraim Goodhue, listed in town directories as a blacksmith and grocer with a shop on Pleasant Street.
+By 1902 the house had been converted to two-family use.

 31 County Street, Ascension Memorial Episcopal Church (1875) - The Ascension Memorial Episcopal Church on County Street was designed by famed architect James Renwick Jr. (1818-1895) and is considered “American Gothic Revival” in style.
 Construction was begun in 1869 and completed in 1875.